 Although many English versions identify this section as being about ‘the birth of Jesus’, the nativity itself is mentioned only in passing.
 And, by the time of the visit of the Magi, Jesus is described as a ‘child’.
 So we must look for other emphases in Matthew’s narrative, and the following notes will attempt to point these out.

 According to Harper’s Bible Commentary, this account fits the genre of annunciations stories, a genre found regularly in the Bible.
 ‘They serve not to record historical fact but to interpret the role a child is destined to play in salvation history and to emphasize that that role is initiated by God.
 The appearance of an angel and the announcement of the child’s future destiny form the core of the genre.
 Usually there is some impediment to the birth, e.g., sterility or old age.
 The situation here is that Mary has become pregnant between her betrothal and the consummation of the marriage, with the apparent suggestion of illegitimacy.’

 1:18 Now the birth of Jesus Christ happened this way.
 While his mother Mary was engaged to Joseph, but before they came together, she was found to be pregnant through the Holy Spirit.

-Matthew’s purpose in 1:18-25, seems to be to answer the calumny that Jesus was an illegitimate child of Mary, and to defend the action of Joseph.
+Additionally, Matthew’s purpose here seems to be to answer the calumny that Jesus was an illegitimate child of Mary, and to defend the action of Joseph.

-Matthew’s account focuses on the circumstances of the conception and naming of Jesus very much from Joseph’s perspective.
+Matthew’s account, then, focuses on the circumstances of the conception and naming of Jesus very much from Joseph’s perspective.
 Of course, Mary had also received an angelic visitor, Lk 1:26-35.

 ‘The story of the birth of Jesus is filled with the surprise and excitement that one might expect when God begins to act in fulfillment of the promise and preparation of the past.
 In particular, it portrays the wonderful mixing of the miraculous and the ordinary, the divine and the human.’
 (WBC)